atanda0x/fileUpload/README.md

 curl http://localhost:8080/list
 ```
 ### Download a File

-To download a specific file, replace <filename> with the actual filename:
+To download a specific file, use the following command:

 ```bash
 curl -O http://localhost:8080/download/nafiu.jpeg